twitter-forks/mysql/README.md

 # Twitter MySQL 5.5 #

-This is [http://twitter.com/](Twitter)'s MySQL development branch, which is based on MySQL 5.5 as published by Oracle on [https://launchpad.net/mysql-server](MySQL on Launchpad).
+This is [Twitter](http://twitter.com/)'s MySQL development branch, which is based on MySQL 5.5 as published by Oracle on [MySQL on Launchpad](https://launchpad.net/mysql-server).

 This repository is published in order to share code and information and is *not intended to be used directly outside of Twitter*.
 We provide no guarantees of bug fixes, ongoing maintenance, compatibility, or suitability for any user outside of Twitter.

-The original README file provided with the upstream MySQL release can be found at [README-MySQL](README-MySQL).
+The original README file provided with the upstream MySQL release can be found at [README-MySQL](https://github.com/twitter/mysql/blob/master/README-MySQL).

 # Features in Twitter MySQL #